swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     origin  https://github.com/YOU/simplestats.git (fetch)
     origin  https://github.com/YOU/simplestats.git (push)

-Let's do some work in a branch,
+Let's do some work in a branch.

     $ git branch report
     $ git checkout report

-Go ahead an add a file and commit it,
+Go ahead an add a file and commit it.

     $ touch report.tex
     $ git add report.tex